MarioRj16/LS/README.md

 #### Critical Evaluation

 All proposed tasks have been successfully executed by the group.
 Moving forward, there is a focus on optimizing the management of our project's file structure, improving the clarity of file and function naming, and enhancing the frequency of updates to our project reports.
+For the near future we are expecting to create some neat features like a logger.